SimpleDL: The Process: How It Works

 Digital items can be added to a SimpleDL digital collection through standard web browsers and standard web interfaces.
 Items can be added one at a time or in batches.
 The digital collections reside on a server, either locally or at the firm.

-Additional functions are available such as creating and editing metadata templates, administering the use of controlled vocabularies, importing metadata (tab-delimited text), exporting metadata in XML, generating OCR during the import export using the OCR Extension, and viewing statistical reports.
+Additional functions are available such as creating and editing metadata templates, administering the use of controlled vocabularies, importing metadata (tab-delimited text), exporting metadata in XML, generating OCR during the import-export using the OCR Extension, and viewing statistical reports.

 Framework

-Searching abilities are provided by a custom Solr build, permanent storage is provided by MySQL database engine, and pages are served through the Apache HTTP Server and PHP.
+Searching abilities are provided by a custom Solr build, permanent storage is provided by the MySQL database engine, and pages are served through the Apache HTTP Server and PHP.
 The software has an option to store and deliver the digital documents with Amazon S3 to provide high durability of files.
-SimpleDL hosted collections are hosted using Amazon EC2 servers.
+Collections hosted by SimpleDL utilize Amazon EC2 servers.